wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    |  for those records expire.                                   |
    +--------------------------------------------------------------+

-   If the full-service resolver's cache have enough information to validate the query, the full-service resolver MAY use NSEC/NSEC3/
+   If the full-service resolver's cache has sufficent information to validate the query, the full-service resolver MAY use NSEC/NSEC3/ wildcard records aggressively.

-Fujiwara, et al.        Expires December 29, 2016               [Page 5]

-Internet-Draft              NSEC/NSEC3 usage                   June 2016

-   wildcard records aggressively.
 Otherwise, the full-service resolver MUST fall back to send the query to the authoritative DNS servers.

-   If the query name has the matching NSEC/NSEC3 RR and it proves the information requested does not exist, the full-service resolver may respond with a NODATA (empty) answer.
+   If the query name has the matching NSEC/NSEC3 RR proving the information requested does not exist, the full-service resolver may respond with a NODATA (empty) answer.

+Fujiwara, et al.        Expires February 2, 2017                [Page 5]

+Internet-Draft              NSEC/NSEC3 usage                 August 2016

 5.2.
 NSEC